 By considering an interval of 20 years for a generation, it means that the structure has still hosted 46 successive generations, exceeding millions of people.
 They attended there for saving prayers in the huge area that is beyond description.
-One of the most important reasons for its stability related to its egg-shaped structure.
+One of the most important reasons for its stability is related to its egg-shaped structure.
 Experience shows if one puts an egg on its end we nooi of a camel on it. the egg will not break. (if anyone would like to try this!).
 Therefore these characteristics were taken into consideration for building an elliptic dome that existed since the time of the Sassanids in the architecture of Iran.
 An example is the Firouz Abad dome in Fars province, made of blocks of stone, clay, and plaster gypsum, 19 centuries old.
-There is a prayer niche at the southern side with some patterns of inlaid mosaics and marble plinths, annexed later in the Safavid era, over which on the right the plaster layer was defaced, the highrise top arch of the original altar is visible.
-The 'Nazam-ol-Molk' Dome is supported by 40 circular columns, each four form a leaning unit area with 2.75meters of the total width.
+There is a prayer niche on the southern side with some patterns of inlaid mosaics and marble plinths, annexed later in the Safavid era, over which on the right the plaster layer was defaced, and the highrise top arch of the original altar is visible.
+The 'Nazam-ol-Molk' Dome is supported by 40 circular columns, each four forming a leaning unit area with 2.75meters of the total width.